 Executive Chef • Kimberly Wilson • July 2013 – present

-This is Chef Kimberly’s 12Meet the chefs (1)th school year at UTES.
-Running the Child Nutrition Program as the Executive Chef for the last 4 years.
-Previously operating the cold food department in the Jester production center on the UT main campus for almost 3 years.
-Kimberly has a Degree in Culinary Arts and been in the restaurant and hospitality management industry for the past 19 years.
+This is Chef Kimberly’s 12th school year at UTES.
+She has also led the Child Nutrition Program as the Executive Chef for the last 4 years.
+She previously operated the cold food department in the Jester production center on the UT main campus for almost 3 years.
+Kimberly has a Degree in Culinary Arts and has been in the restaurant and hospitality management industry for the past 19 years.

 Have you seen Chef Kimberly’s pet crab Kobe?